Omkar-55/K1_Monitoring_Agent/README.md

 # K1 Monitoring Agent

-A monitoring agent with robust logging and tracing capabilities.
+A monitoring agent with robust logging and tracing capabilities specifically designed for Databricks workspaces.

 ## Project Structure